-This i This item supports one or more of the Authority Strategies, as follows: This item supports one or more of the Authority Strategies, as follows: Community Customer Employee Financial Operations Strategy Strategy •
+This item supports one or more of the Authority Strategies, as follows: Community Strategy Customer Strategy Employee Strategy Financial Strategy Operations Strategy

 - A. CEQA.
 This Board action is a "project" subject to the California Environmental Quality Act ("CEQA"), Pub.
 Res.
 Code §21065.
 The individual projects under the Quieter Home Program are part of a class of projects that are categorically exempt from CEQA: 14 Cal.
 Code Regs. §15301 "Existing Facilities: Class 1 consists of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, involving negligible or no expansion of use beyond that existing at the time of the lead agency's determination." - B. California Coastal Act.
 This Board action is a "development" as defined by the California Coastal Act, Cal.
 Pub.
 Res.
 Code §30106.
 The individual projects under the Quieter Home Program will consist of treatments to single-family and multi-family dwellings.
 Improvements to single-family homes are exempt from coastal permit requirements under Cal.
 Pub.
 Res.
 Code §30610(a) and 14 Cal.
 Code Regs. §13250 "Improvements to Single-Family Residences."
 The proposed improvements to multi-family residences are exempt from coastal permit requirements under Cal.
 Pub.
 Res.
 Code §30610(b) and 14 Cal.
 Code Regs. §13253 "Improvements to Structures Other than Single-Family Residences and Public Works Facilities that Require Permits."